-- Practicing therapy methods and materials that are part of their environment helps to promote generalization or carry-over.
+- Practice with therapy methods and materials that are part of their environment helps to promote generalization or carry-over.

 Spring is a fun time for incorporating a cloud/rain theme to go along with the saying, “April showers bring May flowers.”
 My favorite book to use for that theme?
 It Looked Like Spilt Milk by Charles G. Shaw.

 Since VISUAL DISCRIMINATION SKILLS are a must for any students using a symbol system to communicate, the shape matching nature of this book makes it a great choice to use with students who are developing literacy skills.
 Additional shape matching activities can be found in the book companion at my store.

 You know that I loved using Ellison cutters when I was in the schools.
 Now many people are buying home versions like Sizzix or Cricut machines.
 No worries, though, as you can just download the free cloud shapes here and do some old fashioned tracing and cutting on construction paper instead.